‘The View’ Host Ana Navarro Drags Donald Trump Jr.: ‘Ever Heard Of Self-Awareness?’

-The View host, Ana Navarro, is one of the latest people to wonder if President Donald Trump’s son, Donald Trump Jr., is aware of how he comes off with some of his criticisms of others.
+The View host Ana Navarro is one of the latest people to wonder if President Donald Trump’s son, Donald Trump Jr., is aware of how he comes off with some of his criticisms of others.

 Navarro retweeted part of the president’s son’s attack on George Conway earlier today.
-The View host noted that Trump Jr. appeared not to realize the irony is his comment to George about embarrassing his wife.
+The View host noted that Trump Jr. appeared not to realize the irony of his comment to Conway about embarrassing his wife.
 She included a comment to the president’s son with her retweet.

 “A guy who routinely & publicly embarrasses his wife by attacking her boss for the purpose of getting retweets and building his own brand is giving lectures on honor, integrity & decency.
 I’m sure your family really appreciates it, George.
 You’re a disgrace,” wrote Trump Jr.

 With her comments, the host referred to President Trump’s history of cheating on his wives, and she also reminded Trump Jr. that shortly before the 2016 presidential election, Trump also paid off Stormy Daniels.
 Navarro’s tweet received more than 3,000 retweets in about two hours on Friday evening, and it also got nearly 14,000 likes on the popular social media platform.

 Several Twitter users chimed in agreeing with her calling out Trump Jr. on his tone-deaf tweet to his father’s adversary.
 A frequent critic of Trump on Twitter, Navarro doesn’t seem to call out Trump Jr. regularly on the platform.
 However, the host recently tweeted a Photoshopped picture of Trump Jr.’s new book, Triggered: How the Left Thrives on Hate and Wants to Silence Us, last week.
 She noted that it took her a minute to realize the fake title wasn’t actually the book’s title.

 Took me a minute to realize this is not the real title. pic.twitter.com/AzoBdujW4b